 By Orlando Family Law Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-Divorce Law Is Much More Complex Than You Think
+(1) Florida Divorce Law Is Much More Complex Than You Think

-Divorces Are Too Emotional For Self-Representation
+(2) Divorces Are Too Emotional for Self-Representation

 Abraham Lincoln once said: "He who represents himself has a fool for a client."
 He directed this quote at lawyers because even they do not possess the requisite objectivity to represent themselves effectively.